shivamsri07/loadbalancer/readme.md

 Check the logs in the terminal to see the output.

-> It also performs health checks on every 1 minutes and show the status of all the backend servers.
+It also performs health checks on every 1 minutes and show the status of all the backend servers.

+Do checkout the article I have written on this: https://shvm.me/articles/load-balancer